-“Edge computing plays an integral part of the future for data centres and as IoT and AI grows, underpinned by the demand for performance driven applications, we will see a need for IT infrastructure at the edge.”
+“Edge computing plays an integral part of the future for data centers and as IoT and AI grows, underpinned by the demand for performance driven applications, we will see a need for IT infrastructure at the edge.

 Collier says the demand for edge computing is not new.

-“Remote and branch offices have long required the ability to operate away from the main data centre.
+“Remote and branch offices have long required the ability to operate away from the main data center.
 It is essential to their way of operation,” says Collier.

 Collier says the constant and growing need for minimal latency has made edge computing become more widespread.